Module 2 of 5

 Reveal

 In the notebook: Exercise 5 tests chain-of-thought prompting on the tweets that the model misclassified with direct prompting.
-Exercise 6 demonstrates construct validity: the difference between classifying sentiment and classifying stance.
+You will see exactly which cases benefit from reasoning and which do not.

 Key Takeaway

 Chain-of-thought prompting and reasoning models let you trade compute at inference for accuracy on hard cases.
 Use them selectively: the gains are largest on ambiguous, multi-step tasks.
-For bulk classification of clear-cut texts, standard prompting is usually sufficient and far more cost-effective.
-The emerging paradigm of test-time compute scaling complements traditional training-time scaling: instead of only making models bigger, we can also let them think longer.
+For bulk classification of clear-cut texts, standard prompting is sufficient and far more cost-effective.

 Resources